rsyslog/rsyslog/source/configuration/modules/imrelp.rst

    "array", "none", "no", "none"

-Peer places access restrictions on this listener.
+PermittedPeer places access restrictions on this listener.
 Only peers which have been listed in this parameter may connect.
-The validation bases on the certificate the remote peer presents.
+The certificate presented by the remote peer is used for it's validation.

 The *peer* parameter lists permitted certificate fingerprints.
 Note that it is an array parameter, so either a single or multiple fingerprints can be listed.
 When a non-permitted peer connects, the refusal is logged together with it's fingerprint.
-So if the administrator knows this was a valid request, he can simple add the fingerprint by copy and paste from the logfile to rsyslog.conf.
+So if the administrator knows this was a valid request, he can simply add the fingerprint by copy and paste from the logfile to rsyslog.conf.

 To specify multiple fingerprints, just enclose them in braces like